lennartcl/shellsync/README.md

 ### shh\`command\`: string

-Same as sh.val; doesn't print anything to stdout or stderr.
+Same as `sh`; doesn't print anything to stdout or stderr.

 ## License